 joining us at Sixth Form

 New Sixth Form students join Tutor groups of around ten pupils.
-In general the other students in the Tutor group study will study a similar range of AS and A levels and the Tutor will also be one of their subject teachers.
+In general the other pupils in the Tutor group will study a similar range of AS and A levels and the Tutor will also be one of their subject teachers.

 In September all Lower Sixth boys come into School for the morning before the start of the Autumn Term.
 This induction morning involves meetings with the Head of Sixth Form, Form Tutors and Heads of Department for each AS/A level subject option.